Zamiell/isaac-achievement-randomizer/docs/objectives.md

 ## Boss-Based Objectives (104)

 There is one unlock for surviving for 2 minutes without taking a hit for each boss.
+(Chapter 1 bosses have 1.5 minutes instead of 2 minutes.)

 The following "special" bosses / mini-bosses are also included: